 When Yama, the god of Death arrived there in the guise of a Snake his eyes got blinded by that dazzle of those brilliant lights and he could not enter the King’s chamber.
 So he climbed on top of the heap of the ornaments and coins and sat there whole night listening to the melodious songs.
 In the morning he quietly went away.
 Thus, the young wife saved her husband from the clutches of death.
 Since then the following day of Dhanteras i.e. 14th day of the Kartik month, came to be known as the day of ‘Yama deepdaan’ and an earthen lamp is kept burning throughout the night of Chaturdashi glorifying Yama, the God of Death.
 The Yama Deep is also lit up on the day of Dhanteras as well.

 Another legend states that on this day after the Samudra Manthan was done by the gods and demons, Goddess Dhanvantari came out of the sea holding the pot of Amrit.
 This is the reason Dhanteras is also called Dhanvantari Jayanti.
 It is believed that God gives his blessings of good health & wealth on this day, 13 times the capacity of the pot/utensil purchased.

 Dhanteras Puja Vidhi and Rituals

-Diwali a festival of lights, which starts with the auspicious day of Dhanteras.
+Diwali is a festival of lights, which starts with the auspicious day of Dhanteras.
 This is celebrated throughout the country with full faith and enthusiasm.
-People start decorating their houses, offices from this day with Rangoli, Lights etc. to welcome the Goddess of Wealth and Prosperity.
+People start decorating their houses, offices from this day with Rangoli, Lights, etc. to welcome the Goddess of Wealth and Prosperity.
 To indicate her long-awaited arrival, small footprints are drawn with rice flour and vermilion powder all over the houses.

 The Kodi(shell) is kept in the cash box or in the house on the next day morning.
 It is said that by lighting this Diya which is Yama Deep, sudden death can be avoided.
 On this day, the SubhLabh is written outside the door of the house on both sides.
 Few people write Ram Ram as well.